oils-for-unix/blog-code/catbrain/README.md

 Slogans:

 - A readable language that must be driven by data
+- A language for STREAMING j8 notation!
+  - and working with pure text
+  - Oils table.ysh is row-wise or column-wise
+  - although stream.ysh does work column-wise, with more computation!
-- A Small Language for Generating Workloads, With 4 Runtimes
+- A Language for Generating Workloads, With 4 Runtimes
+  - heating up the CPU, forknig threads, switching, etc.

+This language has some reminders of Hay too

+    foo { echo hi }

+v Oils:
+    - no types
+    - no expressions
+    - no string interpolation
+    - no variables

 Features: